propa-data/propadata-docs/docs/index.md

 - Learning Hub

 ### PropaData Enumerator App
-_The Enumerator App is for implementing partners to support participants who may not self-register.
+_The Enumerator App is a mobile application for implementing partners to support participants who may not self-register.
 It facilitates structured data collection, onboarding, and performance monitoring at the field level._

 **Features:**